jpriniski/CrowdsourcingBeliefSystems/README.md

-# Crowdsourcing to Analyze Belief Systems Underlying Social Issues.
+# Crowdsourcing to Analyze Belief Systems Underlying Social Issues

 Repository for code used in Priniski, J.H. & Holyoak, K. (2020).
 Crowdsourcing to Analyze Belief Systems Underlying Social Issues. *Proceedings of the Cognitive Science Society*.